RUCAIBox/ELMER/README.md

 ## Evaluation

-To evaluate the generated texts, the `BLEU`, `METEOR`, and `Distinct` metrics can be computed using our provided scripts in `pyeval` directory.
+To evaluate the generated texts, the `BLEU`, `METEOR`, and `Distinct` metrics can be computed using our provided scripts in `pyeval` package.
 For the `ROUGE` metric, please install the [files2rouge](https://github.com/pltrdy/files2rouge) package and compute it.

 ## Contact